2sungryul/camera/README.md

 Publisher node captures an image from csi camera via gstreamer and publishes a compressed image topic with jpg format using a ros2 interface sensor_msgs/msg/CompressedImage.
 Subscriber node subscribes the compressed image topic and sends it to PC via gstreamer.

-# Open linux terminal on Jetson nano
+# run publisher on Jetson nano

 $ cd ~/ros2_ws/src